joaquimscosta/react-refresher/README.md

 # React

 React's mental model draws broadly on functional and object-oriented programming concepts and focus on components as primary units for building with.

+### Remember to regenerated youtubeapi key since it was exposed